-- A. Approved Planting Plan.
-Wherever in this Ordinance landscape plantings are required or permitted, they shall be planted in accordance with the approved final stamped landscape plan. - B. Time of Planting.
+- A. Approved Planting Plan. \Wherever in this Ordinance landscape plantings are required or permitted, they shall be planted in accordance with the approved final stamped landscape plan. - B. Time of Planting.
 All plant materials shall be installed between March 15 and November 15.
 All installed landscapes including plant materials, mulch, staking, irrigation, and sodding, must be installed and inspected by the City prior to issuance of a Temporary Certificate of Occupancy.
-At that time, a financial guarantee of 1.2 times the cost of any deficiencies will be held until inspection occurs for a Final Certificate of Occupancy.
-In order to receive a Final Certificate of Occupancy, the deficiencies must be addressed within 30 days during the March 15 to November 15 planting season.
-Under extraordinary circumstances related to the inability to plant during the approved installation period, a financial guarantee of one 1.2 times the cost of any deficiencies will be held until the inspection for a Final Certificate of Occupancy.
-If the deficiencies are not addressed in the time period outlined above, the City will cash in the amount being held for the outstanding items and remedy those items.
-Note: For street trees, the financial guarantee is 100% of the \$400 per tree. - C. Inspections.
+At that time, a financial guarantee of one and one half (1.52) times the cost of any deficiencies will be held until inspection occurs for a Final Certificate of Occupancy.
+In order to receive a Final Certificate of Occupancy, the deficiencies must be addressed within thirty (30) days during the March 15 to November 15 planting season.
+Under extraordinary circumstances related to the inability to plant during the approved installation period, a financial guarantee of two (2)one 1.2 times the cost of any deficiencies are not addressed in the time period outlined above, the City will cash in the amount being held for the outstanding items and remedy those items.
+Note: For street trees, the financial guarantee is only 100% of the \$400 per tree. - C. Inspections.
 A City representative will perform landscape inspections following a request from the developer.
-The inspection time period is from April 15 to November 15 (actual inspection scheduling depends on plants being in condition to inspect early in the spring or late in fall).
-If an inspection is requested between November 16 and April 15, a financial guarantee is to be provided based on 1.2 times the material cost of incomplete items for a Temporary Certificate of Occupancy as outlined above.
-Beginning April 15, the Applicant then has 30 days to complete items or the City will cash in the amount being held and finish the job with the financial guarantee funds. - D. Establishment Period.
-The establishment period for the plant material guarantee will begin at the Final Certificate of Occupancy inspection approval and continue to 2 years from that date.
-All plantings shall be properly planted and be in a healthy, growing condition at commencement of the establishment period.
-At the end of the establishment period, any plantings which are 20% dead or disfigured shall be replaced.
+The inspection time period is from March\April\15 to November 15 (actual inspection scheduling depends on plants being in condition to inspect early in the spring or late in fall).
+If an inspection is requested between November 16 and March\31April 15, a financial guarantee is to be provided based on two\1.2-(2.0) times the percent incomplete material cost of incomplete items for a Temporary Certificate of Occupancy as outlined above.
+Beginning March\31April 15, the Applicant then has thirty (30)30 days to complete items or the City will cash in the amount being held and finish the job with the financial guarantee funds. - D. Establishment Period. \The establishment period for the plant material guarantee will occur\beginning at the Final Certificate of Occupancy inspection approval\and continue to two (2) years from that date.\ All plantings shall be properly planted as to bend be in a healthy, growing condition at commencement of the establishment period.
+At the end of the establishment period, any plantings, which are twenty (20) percent dead or greater, shall be replaced.